 What is oral pathology?

 Oral pathology focuses on identifying and treating diseases that affect the oral and maxillofacial regions.
-Many diseases and pathological processes may affect the mouth; the most serious of these is oral cancer.
+Many diseases and pathological processes may affect the mouth and the most serious of these is oral cancer.
 While oral cancer can often be successfully treated when detected early, many cases of oral cancer are not diagnosed until the condition has progressed into a more advanced stage that is more difficult to treat.
 Oral cancer may even be life threatening.
-Dr. Daniel Cannon and our team at Cannon Oral and Maxillofacial Surgery are committed to helping you stay healthy, and we will check for any abnormal symptoms during your oral evaluation.
+Dr. Daniel Cannon and our team at Cannon Oral and Maxillofacial Surgery are committed to helping you stay healthy and will check for any abnormal symptoms during your oral evaluation.
 The following are common signs of the beginning of a pathologic process or cancerous growth: